 How to apply:

-Interviews will take place via Zoom with the dates to be confirmed.
+First interviews will take place online on 4th April 2022, with second interviews on 12th April 2022.
 We will only contact those applicants who have been successful.

 There will be a requirement for flexible working and a full current driver’s licence to accommodate team and family need.
 An enhanced DBS disclosure will be required for this post.